romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What makes webhooks a preferable choice over audit logs or API polling for tracking events in GitHub organizations?
+Q: What makes webhooks a preferable choice over audit logs or API polling for tracking events in GitHub organizations?
 <details><summary>Show the answer</summary><p>

 - **Webhooks deliver instant notifications for specific events, reducing the need for frequent audit log checks or API polling**